Signal Review

-Signal Review: A Private Messaging App to Consider
+Signal App Review: A Private Messenger to Consider in 2024

-The first thing that most people do when they get a new smartphone is installing the essential apps.
+The first thing that most people do when they get a new smartphone is install essential apps.
 For the majority of those people, Instagram and Facebook are most likely the first two apps they install, closely followed by a direct or private messaging app.

-But, which private messaging app do you install?
-The choice for most people used to be obvious – WhatsApp.
-However, due to privacy concerns, people have been starting to shift away from WhatsApp and towards alternative private messaging apps, with Signal being one of the top choices.
+But which private messaging app do you install?
+The choice for most people used to be obvious: WhatsApp.
+However, due to privacy concerns, people have been starting to shift away from WhatsApp and toward alternative private messaging apps, with Signal being one of the top choices.

 Signal is a free, secure, and open-source messaging application that uses end-to-end encryption technology to help you securely communicate with other Signal users.
-Because Signal private messenger uses end-to-end encryption for all communication, it has become the top recommendation for and by people that care about the privacy and security of their online communication.
+Because Signal Private Messenger uses end-to-end encryption for all communication, it has become the top recommendation for and by people who care about the privacy and security of their online communication.

-In this Signal app review, we will take a look at what has made Signal so popular and show you whether it’s as safe as it claims to be.
+In this Signal app review, we will take a look at what has made this messenger so popular and show you whether it’s as safe as it claims to be.

 Signal app

-Signal Messenger is a secure encrypted messaging app.
-You can think of Signal as a more private alternative to WhatsApp, Facebook Messenger, Telegram, iMessage, and even SMS.
-It uses the Internet and its technology to send messages — both for group chats and one-on-one communication.
+Signal Messenger is a secure messaging service for desktop, iOS, and Android.
+You can think of Signal as a more private alternative to WhatsApp, Facebook Messenger, Telegram, iMessage, and even SMS and MMS.
+It uses the internet and its technology to send messages, both for group chats and one-on-one communication.

 Those messages can include images, videos, files, and voice notes.
-Signal can be used to make voice and video calls – both group and one-on-one.
-The Android version of Signal can also function as an SMS replacement app.
+Signal can be used to make voice and video calls, both group and one-on-one.

-Signal was launched back in 2014 and it has become more widely adopted in 2019 and 2020.
-As of January 2021, Signal has been downloaded more than 105 million times.
+Signal was launched back in 2014, and it has become more widely adopted in 2019 and 2020.
+As of the last quarter of 2023, Signal has been downloaded around 3.77 million times.
 The Signal messaging app has approximately 40 million monthly active users.
-Signal has been installed on more than 50 million Android devices making it one of the most popular encrypted text apps.
+Signal has been installed on more than 50 million Android devices, making it one of the most popular encrypted text apps.

 Want to compare Signal vs Telegram?
 Check out this article: